pauloddr/articles/fighting-game-in-javascript.md

 Skills are mostly related to specific martial arts, and some won't be able to be picked, for example, a wrestling skill for a kung fu fighter.

 But there will be a "Free Form" fighting style that allows a character to pick skills from multiple arts.
 Because of that, Free Form characters don't get the bonuses they otherwise would if they picked an specific style.

-## Control Scheme

-One directional, and four action buttons that control the character limbs:

-* Left Punch - X
-* Right Punch - Y
-* Left Kick - A
-* Right Kick - B

-EX skills are performed with two punch/kick buttons at the same time.

-Super skills are performed with additional directional motions.

 ## Meters